blakelymayhall/odin-todo/README.md

     - Clear data

 Quality:
+- Consider splitting out the event listeners into more specific categories
 - Enforce unable to make new category if exceed numbr of images/colors
-- Fix name v. title in todo and category uses
+- Fix name v. title in todo and category uses (coding style)
 - Enforce name uniqueness in category creation (?)
-- Consider splitting up index js into one for todo, category
 - If due date is passed, make red

+Notes:
+- Understand better why I had to use "this" for the todoBeingEdited but not the todos or categories
+    - Arrays are passed by reference in js, but primatives aren't.
+So thats why you can access the updated arrays for the todos and categories but not the single "todoBeingEdited."
+Its still fuzzy because this is an odd quirk, but maybe just switch to using classes when this is over